OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 * Refer to the table in the section Supported Plugins Versions

-If the previous step does not fix it:
+If the previous step doesn't fix it:

-* Check your plugins documentation to make sure they are correctly configured
+* Check your plugins documentation to make sure they're correctly configured

 * Try to upgrade your plugins to more recent versions that may support newer Cordova-android versions